-Commanders should be aware that any congestion on the fire ground can lead to delays in the arrival of important resources and the likely impact on any fire development.
-It may also obstruct the passage of vehicles from other agencies, particularly ambulance service vehicles, where efficient arrival and departure may be key to achieving good patient outcomes.
+It is important for commanders to be aware that any congestion on the fireground can lead to delays in the arrival of important resources and the likely impact on any fire development.
+It may also obstruct the passage of vehicles from other agencies, in particular ambulance service vehicles, where efficient arrival and departure may be key to achieving good patient outcomes.